Mailing Notice to Tenants

 However, if the Arizona tenant actually signs for the certified letter then the counting begins on that day.
 For example, if we sent the letter on Monday and the tenant signs for the letter on Tuesday then the 5 days to pay begins on Wednesday.

-mailing the 5 day notice
+Mailing the 5 day Notice

 In Arizona, the process of evicting a tenant for non-payment of rent begins with mailing a 5 day notice.
 If the tenant never signs for the 5 day notice it is still legally considered having been received 5 days after it was mailed.